coderabbitai/coderabbit-docs/docs/platforms/gitlab-com.md

 ---
-title: Integrating CodeRabbit with SaaS GitLab
+title: Integrating CodeRabbit with GitLab.com
-description: Integrate CodeRabbit with SaaS GitLab.
+description: Integrate CodeRabbit with GitLab.com
 sidebar_label: GitLab.com
-sidebar_position: 1
+sidebar_position: 2
 ---

 This guide will assist you in effectively integrating CodeRabbit with SaaS GitLab.